Please log in to rate and comment on entries or to edit your profile.

 external link

-This article by Robery Habiger discusses the concerns surrounding adapting a church to be more accessible on a limited budget.
+This article by Robery Habiger discusses the concerns surrounding adapting a church to be more accessible.
 Habiger explores how building accessibility and sacramental accessibility are two separate issues, although both can be addressed by those designing the church.

 Not yet rated